pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 track, learning as much as I could.
 Good conversations were taking place at all of them!
-But there were a few themes that I had been mulling, and questions for which I have been trying to find answers, that I want to explore and discuss further in this post, so here's a breakdown:
+But there were a few themes that I had been mulling, and questions for which I have been trying to find answers, that I want to explore and discuss further, so here's a breakdown of the rest of this post:

 1. Table of Contents
 {:toc}